MOhammedRiaad/React-Interview-Questions/README.md

 ### 82. Why we need to pass a function to setState()?

-The reason behind for this is that `setState()` is an asynchronous operation.
+The reason behind this is that `setState()` is an asynchronous operation.
 React batches state changes for performance reasons, so the state may not change immediately after `setState()` is called.
 That means you should not rely on the current state when calling `setState()` since you can't be sure what that state will be.
 The solution is to pass a function to `setState()`, with the previous state as an argument.
 By doing this you can avoid issues with the user getting the old state value on access due to the asynchronous nature of `setState()`.

 Let's say the initial count value is zero.
 After three consecutive increment operations, the value is going to be incremented only by one.